Theodosia Trollope

 Theodosia Trollope (née Garrow; 28 November 1816 – 13 April 1865) was an English poet, translator, and writer known also for her marriage into the Trollope family.
 She married and bought a villa in Florence, Italy with her husband, Thomas Adolphus Trollope.
 Her hospitality made her home the centre of British society in the city.
-Her writings in support of the Italian nationalists are credited with changing public opinions.
+Her writings in support of the Italian nationalists are credited with changing public opinion.

 Early life

 Theodosia Garrow was born in 1816 and raised in Torquay, Devon, England.
 Her parents were Joseph Garrow and the singer Theodosia Abrams Fisher.
 Her father was part Indian and he is known for making the first translation of La Vita Nuova by Dante Alighieri.
 Her mother was Jewish.
 This was the second marriage for her mother, who came to the marriage with two children from her deceased husband, a naval officer.

 Garrow had her first poetry published in 1839 and she then contributed articles for a number of publications including Household Words published by Charles Dickens.
 Her poetry was lauded by Walter Savage Landor and compared to that of Elizabeth Barrett; however, Barrett herself did not feel the comparison was justified.
 Barrett wrote that Trollope's work was "flowingly & softly written, with no trace of the thing called genius".